davidbirdsong/heka-prometheus/README.md

 	Fields = {

 		-- required, one of 'Gauge', 'Counter', or '*'
-		-- non-empty but unmatched value will convert to Prometheus's valuetype = 'Gauge',
+		-- non-empty but unmatched value will convert to Prometheus's UntypedValue valuetype = 'Gauge',
 		name = 'net_counters', -- required
 		help = 'number of packets on network', -- required